Česlovas Radžiūnas, Artistic Director of Chorus

 ARTISTIC DIRECTOR OF CHORUS

 Česlovas Radžiūnas (b.
-1955) graduated from the Lithuanian Academy of Music in 1977, and completed post-graduate course in opera conducting at the Moscow Conservatory in 1984.
+1955) graduated from the Lithuanian Academy of Music in 1977, and completed opera conducting probation programme at the Moscow Conservatory in 1984.
 For a short period after returning to Lithuania, Č. Radžiūnas has conducted the Symphony Orchestra of Vilnius Municipality and various amateur choirs.

 In 1985 he was appointed the Associate Professor at the LAM.
 In the same year he began conducting the Chamber Choir of the LAM, with which he won several important prizes in Italy (Grand Prix in Goricia, 1988; 1st prize in Arezzo, 1989), France (Grand Prix in Tours, 1991) and Spain (1st prize in Tolosa, 1991).

 From 1976 to 1985 he has also worked as an assistant chorus master at the LNOBT, where he subsequently became the chief chorus master in 1989.
 With the Opera Chorus Mr. Radžiūnas has prepared the premieres of 67 operas and 15 large-scale symphonic works, including G. Verdi’s “Requiem”, A. Dvorak’s “Requiem” (first performance in Lithuania), G. Puccini’s “Messa di Gloria”, J. S. Bach’s “St. Mark Passion” (first performance in Lithuania), F. Schubert’s “Stabat Mater”, C. Orff’s “Carmina Burana”, W. A. Mozart’s “Requiem”, H. Berlioz’s “La damnation de Faust” and others.
 Over 100 works were recorded for the funds of Lithuanian Radio and Television.